Prabu Siliwangi: Ningrat Kancana

-According to Purwaka Caruban Nagari, the chronicle of Cirebon, the Sunda King Siliwangi married to Nyai Subang Larang, daughter of Ki Gedeng Tapa, port master of Muara Jati, which corresponds with the port of Cirebon.
+According to Purwaka Caruban Nagari, the chronicle of Cirebon, the Sunda King Siliwangi married Nyai Subang Larang, daughter of Ki Gedeng Tapa, port master of Muara Jati, which corresponds with the port of Cirebon.
 They had three children; Prince Walangsungsang born in 1423, Princess Rara Santang born in 1426, and Prince Kian Santang (Raden Sangara) born in 1428.

-Although Prince Walangsungsang was the first-born son of Sunda King, the prince did not earn the right as a crown prince of Sunda Kingdom.
+Although Prince Walangsungsang was the first-born son of the Sunda King, the prince did not earn the right as a crown prince of the Sunda Kingdom.
 This was because his mother, Nyai Subang Larang was not the prameswari (queen consort).
-Another reason was probably because of his conversion to Islam, probably influenced by his mother, Subang Larang whom was a Muslim woman.
+Another reason was probably because of his conversion to Islam, probably influenced by his mother, Subang Larang who was a Muslim woman.
 In 16th century West Java, Sunda Wiwitan (Sundanese ancestral religion), and Buddhism.
-It was his half brother, King Siliwangi's son from his third wife Nyai Cantring Manikmayang, who was chosen as crown prince.
+It was his half-brother, King Siliwangi's son from his third wife Nyai Cantring Manikmayang, who was chosen as crown prince.